 Prime Pantry is designed to be an easily accessible service for people to stock up on household goods.
 The service sells everything from food and beverages to cleaning and beauty items.
 Better yet, it offers pre-selected “theme boxes,” so customers don’t need to spend too much time picking and choosing products.
 Prime Pantry is available only to Amazon’s Prime subscribers and offers free shipping on up to five qualifying items.
 After that, shipping costs a flat fee of $5.99 per Pantry box.

 Another Prime benefit for foodies is lower pricing at Whole Foods.
 After acquiring the organic supermarket this past summer, Amazon announced that it will offer a Whole Foods rewards program exclusively for Prime members.
 In addition, some Whole Foods stores now double as Amazon lockers where Prime members can pick up and make returns.
-Lastly, this Thanksgiving Prime members will get 20 percent off whole turkey prices.

 Amazon’s Lightning Deals offers customers the opportunity to get a compelling offer on select items.
 However, because the deal is offered for a limited time and on a limited supply, customers need to move fast.
 To give Prime subscribers a better chance at finding a deal, Amazon offers them access to the deals 30 minutes before its non-subscribers.
 Who doesn’t like to get a jump on a good deal?